SRSG-Workshops/spreadsheets/_episodes/03-dates-as-data.md

 the number 41822.

 Storing dates as a number has some advantages: it's easy to add days to a given date using simple arithmetic.
-If you had a plan to conduct interviews with every ninety days, you could type:
+If you had a plan to conduct interviews every ninety days, you could type:

     =B2+90